 Thank you for choosing Electro-Mech products for your athletic facility.
-We hope you will be pleased with the performance and appearance of your scoreboard.
+We hope you will be pleased with the performance and appearance of your player statistics panels.
 The information in this document will help you maintain the equipment in its best condition.